Doctors in Schools

 Cranbourne Secondary College GP in School Program Administrator: Melissa Bannister

-Dr Groves and Anne Clancy will also work collaboratively with the Student Wellbeing team with regard to referrals and more ongoing support (however importantly, all appointments are confidential which means all discussions will be kept private).
+Dr Groves and Megan Hayes will also work collaboratively with the Student Wellbeing team with regard to referrals and more ongoing support (however importantly, all appointments are confidential which means all discussions will be kept private).

 Why is there a Doctor at my School?